 In summary, Prague has been lovely but we’ve probably made too many comparisons with Budapest which we thought was just as pretty and cheaper.
 Not that Prague has been expensive, you can eat cheaply or expensively and we paid beer prices from 35 to 79 CZK, which is a good job because Mrs Cook can knock the booze back better than anyone I know.

-You may also like….
+If you liked our top picks of Prague, you may also like….
 The Creative Contraptions at the Prague Sex Machines Museum